BD512/BD512/README.md

 - 👋 Hi, I’m @BD512
-- 🌱 I’m currently learning python and java
+- 🌱 Currently learning python and java

 <!---
 BD512/BD512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.